MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strtod-strtod-l-wcstod-wcstod-l.md

 [*whitespace*] [*sign*] {**INF** &#124; **INFINITY**}
 [*whitespace*] [*sign*] **NAN** [*sequence*]

 The optional leading *whitespace* may consist of space and tab characters, which are ignored; *sign* is either plus (+) or minus (-); *digits* are one or more decimal digits; *hexdigits* are one or more hexadecimal digits; *radix* is the radix point character, either a period (.) in the default "C" locale, or the locale-specific value if the current locale is different or when *locale* is specified; a *sequence* is a sequence of alphanumeric or underscore characters.
 In both decimal and hexadecimal number forms, if no digits appear before the radix point character, at least one must appear after the radix point character.
 In the decimal form, the decimal digits can be followed by an exponent, which consists of an introductory letter (**e** or **E**) and an optionally signed integer.
 In the hexadecimal form, the hexadecimal digits can be followed by an exponent, which consists of an introductory letter (**p** or **P**) and an optionally signed hexadecimal integer that represents the exponent as a power of 2.
-In either form, if neither an exponent part nor a radix point character appears, a radix point character is assumed to follow the last digit in the string.
+In either form, if there isn't an exponent part or a radix point character, a radix point character is assumed to follow the last digit in the string.
 Case is ignored in both the **INF** and **NAN** forms.
-The first character that does not fit one of these forms stops the scan.
+The first character that doesn't fit one of these forms stops the scan.

-The UCRT versions of these functions do not support conversion of Fortran-style (**d** or **D**) exponent letters.
+The UCRT versions of these functions don't support conversion of Fortran-style (**d** or **D**) exponent letters.
 This non-standard extension was supported by earlier versions of the CRT, and may be a breaking change for your code.
-The UCRT versions support hexadecimal strings and round-tripping of INF and NAN values, which were not supported in earlier versions.
+The UCRT versions support hexadecimal strings and round-tripping of INF and NAN values, which weren't supported in earlier versions.
 This can also cause breaking changes in your code.
 For example, the string "0x1a" would be interpreted by **strtod** as 0.0 in previous versions, but as 26.0 in the UCRT version.

 ## Requirements